simonedavico/friendo/README.md

 - `npx react-native run-ios`: run the app in debug mode on iOS.
 Alternatively, you can run `npm run xcode` to open XCode and build/run the app from there

+## Debugging

+The app supports debugging via Flipper v0.81.
+You can download Flipper [here](https://github.com/facebook/flipper/releases/tag/v0.81.0).
+Make sure to install the Redux Debugger plugin if you want to make the redux store debuggable as well.

+Flipper will automatically connect to the running app.

 ### Running tests

 Make sure to have `detox-cli` and `AppleSimUtils` installed (follow [Detox docs instructions](https://github.com/wix/Detox/blob/master/docs/Introduction.GettingStarted.md)).